Skip to content

 Taranto

-Located on the Ionian Sea, Taranto is a city that provides various water sports activities.
-Along its coastline, you can find centres that offer activities such as sailing, windsurfing, kiteboarding, and even jet skiing.
+Located on the Ionian Sea, Taranto offers various water sports activities.
+You can find centres along its coastline that offer sailing, windsurfing, kiteboarding, and even jet skiing.

 These are just a few examples of places in Puglia where you can enjoy water sports.
 It’s recommended to check with local water sports centres, surf schools, or tour operators for specific activities, equipment rental, and guided experiences based on your interests and the season.